LIFsCode/ELOC-3.0/eloc350HighPowerPartition/readme.txt

 this is for the eloc main high power bluetooth partition.
 This can be used standalone as in old elocs if the bluetooth record is set to "on".
-If bluetooth record is set to "off" the eloc will reboot and record in the sep-idf low power partition.
+If bluetooth record is set to "off" the eloc will reboot and record in the esp-idf low power partition.
 If "update" is needed, the update partition must also be uploaded to the eloc.
 This automates updating from sd card.